mongodb/template-app-dart-flutter-todo/README.md

 `/assets/config/atlasConfig.json` exists and contains the following properties:

 - **appId:** your Atlas App Services App ID.
 - **baseUrl:** the App Services backend URL.
-This should be https://realm.mongodb.com in most cases.
+This should be https://services.cloud.mongodb.com in most cases.
-- **atlasExplorerLink:** the App Services Data Explorer URL.
+- **dataExplorerLink:** the App Services Data Explorer URL.
 This should be similar to https://cloud.mongodb.com/links/<YOUR-ATLAS-PROJECT-ID>/explorer/<YOUR-CLUSTER-NAME>/database/collection/find

 Once you have created the App Services App, replace any value in the `appId` field with your App Services App ID.
 For help finding this ID, refer